Youths protest Senators’ donation of rice to Kogi civil servants — Nigeria Today

 Abdullahi called on all civil servants in Kogi to raise their heads above the parody of bags of rice from the Senators. restating their absolute support for the recall of the Senator by his constituents.

-The post Youths protest Senators’ donation of rice to Kogi civil servants appeared first on Vanguard News.
+The post Youths protest Senators’ donation of rice to Kogi civil servants appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research